SUSE/saphanabootstrap-formula/README.md

 - If a masterless approach is used (as in the current automated deployment) the gpg private key must be imported in all the nodes.
 This might require the copy/paste of the keys.

 ## Build
-To build a new deliverable (rpm package) follow the next steps (Suse distros only):
+To build a new deliverable (rpm package) follow the next steps (SUSE distros only):

 ```bash
 cp -R saphanabootstrap-formula saphanabootstrap-formula-${version}